-The Company anticipates the completion of the Burley Acquisition including the Listing of Burley on ASX.
-The Company will then have a free carried interest in the Yerecoin Project until the completion of a Bankable Feasibility Study.
+The Company anticipates the completion of the Novarange Acquisition including the Listing of Burley on ASX.

 The Company will continue its mineral exploration activity at and around its exploration projects with the object of identifying commercial resources.

 Environmental Regulation

 The Company has a policy of complying with or exceeding its environmental performance obligations.
 The Board believes that the Company has adequate systems in place for the management of its environmental requirements.
 The Company aims to ensure the appropriate standard of environmental care is achieved, and in doing so, that it is aware of and is in compliance with all environmental legislation.
 The Directors are not aware of any breach of environmental legislation for the financial year under review.